 Head, Strategic Communications

-An experienced science communicator, Ms. Lisa Lambert joined TRIUMF in July 2015 and is responsible for the laboratory's corporate communications, public engagement, and outreach portfolios.
-Before TRIUMF, Lambert served as Manager, External Relations & Public Affairs at the Perimeter Institute for Theoretical Physics where she advanced a broad range of strategic communications, interactions, and partnerships nationally and internationally.
+An accomplished science communicator and marketing-communications strategist, Ms. Lisa Lambert joined the TRIUMF team in July 2015.
+She is responsible for a broad portfolio, including strategic communications, marketing, public engagement, educational outreach, and special programming.
+Before TRIUMF, she worked at the Perimeter Institute for Theoretical Physics where she advanced a broad range of marketing-communications efforts, special projects, and partnerships nationally and internationally.
 Prior to this, Lambert gained experience in both communications and research capacities, including a role with the Council of Canadian Academies supporting independent, evidence-based expert studies to inform the development of public policy.
 Lambert holds an Hon.
 B.Sc.
 (Spec.
-Psych.) from Western University and is an alumna of the Science North/Laurentian University joint graduate program in science communication, the Banff Centre’s science communication residency program, and Seth Godin’s altMBA leadership and management workshop.
-Lambert was selected as one of 250 emerging leaders across Canada to be a member of the Governor General's Canadian Leadership Conference 2015.
+Psych.) from Western University.
+She is also an alumna of the Science North/Laurentian University joint graduate program in science communication and the Banff Centre’s science communication residency program.
+She is a coach in Seth Godin’s altMBA, a leadership and management workshop for high-performers.